aaronbaggett/aaronbaggett.github.io/_posts/2014-02-24-testing-knitr-and-syntax-highlightingmd.md

 head(diamonds, 10)
 {% endhighlight %}

+The head function in R will print the first six rows of the data frame.
+We can tell R to print more by simply adding , X, where X is the number of rows we would like to view.

 {% highlight r %}
 ##   carat       cut color clarity depth table price    x    y    z